 What is involved in kidney transplant surgery?

-After the surgery, your child will go to the intensive care unit (ICU) to be monitored closely.
-The length of time your child will spend in the ICU will vary based on your child's unique condition.
-After your child is stable, he/she will be sent to the special unit in the hospital that cares for kidney transplant patients.
-Your child will continue to be monitored closely.
+After the surgery, your child will go to the intensive care unit (ICU) to be watched closely.
+The length of time your child will spend in the ICU will vary.
+It will be based on your child's unique condition.
+After your child is stable, he or she will be sent to the special unit in the hospital that cares for kidney transplant patients.
+Your child will continue to be watched closely.
 You will be educated on all aspects of caring for your child during this time.
-This will include information about medications, activity, follow-up, diet, and any other specific instructions from your child's transplant team.
+This will include information about medicines, activity, follow-up, diet and any other specific instructions from your child's transplant team.

 What is rejection?

-Rejection is a normal reaction of the body to a foreign object.
+Rejection is the body’s normal reaction to foreign tissue.
 When a new kidney is placed in a person's body, the body sees the transplanted organ as a threat and tries to attack it.
-The immune system makes antibodies to try to kill the new organ, not realizing that the transplanted kidney is beneficial.
-To allow the organ to successfully live in a new body, medications must be given to trick the immune system into accepting the transplant and not thinking it is a foreign object.
+The immune system makes antibodies to try to kill the new organ.
+To help the new kidney survive in your child’s body, he or she must take antirejection medicines (immunosuppressants).
+These medicines weaken the immune system’s response.
+Your child must take these medicines for the rest of his or her life.

 What is done to prevent rejection?

-Medications must be given for the rest of the child's life to fight rejection.
-Each child is unique, and the transplant team has preferences for different medications.
-Some of the anti-rejection medications most commonly used include the following:
+Your child must take antirejection medicines for the rest of his or her life.
+Each child may react differently to medicines, and each transplant team has preferences for different medicines.
+Some of the antirejection medicines most commonly used include the following:

 - Mycophenolate mofetil

-New anti-rejection medications are continually being approved.
-Physicians tailor drug regimes to meet the needs of each individual child.
-The doses of these medications may change frequently as your child's response to them changes.
-Because anti-rejection medications affect the immune system, children who receive a transplant will be at higher risk for infections.
-A balance must be maintained between preventing rejection and making your child very susceptible to infection.
-Blood tests to measure the amount of medication in the body are done periodically to make sure your child does not get too much or too little of the medications.
-White blood cells are also an important indicator of how much medication your child needs.
+New antirejection medicines are always being approved.
+Your child’s health care provider will create a medicine treatment plan that is right for your child.
+The doses of these medicines may change frequently as your child's response to them changes.
+Antirejection medicines affect the immune system.
+So, children who receive a transplant will be at higher risk for infections.
+A balance must be maintained between preventing rejection and making your child very vulnerable to infection.
+Your child will have blood tests done regularly.
+These will measure the amount of medicine in your child’s body and make sure your child does not get too much or too little of the medicines.
+White blood cells are also an important indicator of how much medicine your child needs.

 What about infection?

-This risk of infection is especially great in the first few months because higher doses of anti-rejection medications are given during this time.
-Your child will most likely need to take medications to prevent other infections from occurring.
-Some of the infections your child will be especially susceptible to include oral yeast infection (thrush), herpes, and respiratory viruses.
+This risk of infection is especially great in the first few months after the transplant.
+That’s because higher doses of antirejection medicines are given during this time.
+Your child will most likely need to take medicines to prevent other infections from occurring.
+Some of the infections your child will be especially vulnerable to include oral yeast infection (thrush), herpes and respiratory viruses.